 You can see my point about the confusion.
 Well, hopefully this will be put to rest on 28 & 29 August 2012 at the fourth annual CSE Sales Leadership Conference where the theme is: Sales Enablement- Accelerate Sales Growth through Excellence, Execution and Innovation.
 The conference speakers will endeavour to define the concept of Sales Enablement and present cases studies that show how it can be executed effectively.
-To give you some insights into this topic Barrett’s Sales Strategist, Dr Peter Finkelstein, a key note speaker at the conference, has kindly provided us with a mini preview of his 11 page white paper presentation.
+To give you some insights into this topic here is a mini preview of the paper Barrett presented.
 Enjoy.

 So What is Sales Enablement?

 Sales Enablement – at Barrett we prefer to call it “Sales Fitness” – is the enterprise-wide discipline of creating an environment that helps salespeople sell more effectively by providing them with insights into buyer motivations, organisational behaviour and sales segment activities.
 It’s about allowing sales managers to lead their teams to higher levels of performance.
 It’s about creating a structure that promotes an extrinsic view – placing customers at the centre of the organisation – rather than on the fringe.
 It is also about having the right sales hygiene, effective sales governance and the appropriate use of technology.
 Sales Fitness is as much about ensuring well structured sales support, as it is about removing the shackles that inhibit sales performance.
 It is about encouraging salespeople to perform all of the tasks that collectively make up the function of “selling” in the most efficient way possible, with the least risk to either the corporation or the customer.